Origins of the Janissary Corps

 After completing the palace school or barracks training, recruits were assigned to an orta (regiment) within the Janissary corps.
 The orta was the fundamental unit of Janissary organization, analogous to a battalion, and each orta had its own mosque, kitchen, barracks, and internal hierarchy.
 The number of ortas varied over time, but by the 16th century there were approximately 200, with each orta containing between 100 and 300 men.

 New recruits entered at the bottom of the orta hierarchy and advanced through a combination of seniority, merit, and examination.
 The most notable feature of this advancement was that it was theoretically open to any Janissary, regardless of origin.
-In practice, however, the system was not entirely meritocratic, as patronage networks and connections to powerful officials could accelerate a career.
+In practice, patronage networks and connections to powerful officials could accelerate a career.
 Nevertheless, compared to contemporary European armies, where officer positions were almost exclusively reserved for the nobility, the Janissary system was remarkably egalitarian.
+Promotion examinations tested both practical military skills and knowledge of Islamic law and Ottoman protocol, ensuring that officers were competent administrators as well as warriors.

 Organization and Structure of the Janissary Corps

 The corps was divided into three main divisions: the cemaat (common soldiers), the bölük (palace guards), and the sekban (border guards).
 Each division had its own traditions, uniforms, and responsibilities.
-The cemaat formed the bulk of the infantry, the bölük served as the sultan's personal guard and were stationed in the capital, while the sekban were deployed to defend the empire's borders and often served as roving police forces in rural areas.
+The cemaat formed the bulk of the infantry, deployed on campaign across the empire.
+The bölük served as the sultan's personal guard and were stationed in the capital, responsible for security in the palace complex and the immediate vicinity.
+The sekban were deployed to defend the empire's borders and often served as roving police forces in rural areas, maintaining order and collecting taxes in remote provinces.

 Daily Life and Discipline

 Life in the Janissary barracks was regimented and austere.
 Janissaries lived communally, sleeping in dormitories arranged by orta, and were prohibited from marrying or owning property during their period of service — at least in the corps' early centuries.
 These prohibitions were designed to prevent the Janissaries from developing competing loyalties to family or wealth, ensuring total devotion to the sultan.
-Over time, as the corps became more established and powerful, these restrictions were relaxed, and many Janissaries married, owned businesses, and engaged in trade, though this gradually eroded the corps' military effectiveness.
+Meals were taken together in the tekke (mess hall), and the communal cooking pot (kazan) became a powerful symbol of unit identity.
+Over time, as the corps became more established and powerful, these restrictions were relaxed.
+Many Janissaries married, owned businesses, and engaged in trade, though this gradually eroded the corps' military effectiveness and discipline.

 Military Role and Combat Effectiveness